 2. Set of Three Raised Garden Beds

-Designed with durability in mind, these raised bed frames are made of double-height 2×6 lumber for many years of intensive gardening.
+Designed with durability in mind, these raised bed frames are made of double-height 2×6 lumber that should go the distance for many years.
 The simple pattern offers a finished look that accentuates the appearance of your flowers, veggies, and herbs.
 This digital plan set includes instructions for building three different sizes of raised beds: 4 feet by 4 feet, 4 feet by 8 feet, and 4 feet by 10 feet.

 3. Corrugated Metal Raised Garden Bed

 This waist-height elevated garden bed minimizes rabbit damage and weed pressure while eliminating bending and stooping.
-The 4-foot by 8-foot box is constructed so that the wooden frame does not contact the garden soil (and possibly rot), extending the life of the planter by many years.
+The 4-foot by 8-foot box is constructed so that the wooden frame does not contact the garden soil (and possibly rot the wood), extending the life of the planter by many years.
 Plans for additional planter sizes are available through the link.

 4. Stand-Up Planter Box